Bolodenis/Webstack--Portfolio-Project/README.md

 ### Edamam API
 - **Endpoints**:
-  - `/search` for recipe suggestions.
+  - `/search` for recipe suggestions.(was to be alternative for Spoonacular API)
-  - `/nutrition-details` for meal analysis.

 ### Firebase Cloud Messaging
-- **Use Case**: Enable push notifications to remind users about meal plannings.
+- **Use Case**: Enable push notifications to remind users about meal plannings.(to be implemented later)

 ### Google Charts
 - **Use Case**: Embed dynamic charts using JavaScript API.